Adamtheresponsible/CardGame/README.md

 I am typing this is vscode :)

 I can now edit these repos on vscode on a Linux system on a virtual machine

+need to run this program to test it still..